Skip to Content

 Do Some Shopping

-Be sure that you take time to shop on Main Street in Fredericksburg also.
-The Main St. shopping area brings visitors from all over the state.
+Be sure to shop on Main Street in Fredericksburg, too.
+The shopping area attracts visitors from all over the state.

 You will also find many of the Fredericksburg hotels near Main St.